-We believe good governance is based on the appropriate level of oversight, good communication, a focus on risks, transparency in how we operate and a culture of continuous improvement.
+We believe good governance is based on 'Living Our Values', an appropriate level of oversight, good communication, a focus on current and emerging risks, transparency in how we operate and a culture of continuous improvement.

-The Board has a duty to promote the long-term success of GPE for our shareholders.
+The Board is collectively responsible for the long-term success of the Company, generating value for shareholders and contributing to wider society.
 It meets a minimum of six times a year and its principal responsibilities include:

 - The establishment, review and monitoring of strategic objectives

 - Risk oversight and the Group’s system of internal controls